Q: Is my ego spread all over the universe or am I deluded?

 This may need to be sorted. (a) In all cases binding: Evidently no. (b) In some other cases, and not too big ones, study the documentation. (c) And so on (find out for yourself if you can).

 There is a big obstruction to rational sight in some favoured terms.
-If a guru does one spectacular thing, his followers boast and brag of it and him, and in a short time he is termed almighty and all-knowing, perhaps.
-It happens in some circles.
-It is largely due to id (libido), and can lead astray.
+Consider if a guru does one spectacular thing, and in a short time he is termed almighty and all-knowing, perhaps.
+It happens.
+To the degree devoted big-hailing is due to id (libido), it may go wrong.

 Note the difference between being really almighty and just able to flood the Sahara Desert with clean sweetwater every day - If almightly, why not use it for doing good instead of bragging a lot and finding excuses over and over later, too?
-In other words, note the differences between such as all-mightly, much-mighty, little-mighty and a little above human, for example.
+It could be good to note the many differences between such as all-mightly, much-mighty, little-mighty and a little above human, for example.

-It is a big world - we obviously need to beware of big boasts baked into concepts to believe in, and what becomes established in line with that again - so that members become payers (or a herd of cattle in the long run).
-It happens too, you see.
+It is a big world - we obviously need to beware of big goadings baked into concepts to believe in, and what becomes established in line with that again - so that members become payers (a different sort of driven cattle in the long run).
+It happens.

-To make others believe in over-swollen terms is of course ugly and probably part of some nasty business.
+To make others believe in over-swollen terms is hardly much worthy.
+It could be part of some nasty business.

 Fuller, Edmund.
 2500 Anecdotes for All Occasions.
 New York: Wings, 1970.